5l1v3r1/Blinder/README.md

 6. See Gmail, Facebook, Instagram and many others paswords

 # Installation
-1. Manual, Perl and Python
+1. First run Setup.pl, it will setup your computer for the successfull attack
+2. Python file to seperate attack

 # Requirement
 1. Strictly Kali